KarpF1sh/OBS-key-counter/README.md

 ### Setting up:

-Run `npm i` in the source directory or run the "setupt-project" batchfile to install the required dependencies
+Run `npm i` in the source directory or run the "setup-project" batchfile to install the required dependencies

 ### Running: